 If you request to be a member, you MUST be a PARENT or PRIMARY caregiver to an XXYY boy or man to be approved.
 You will receive 3 questions when you request membership that must be answered before being approved.
 If you need help with translating to another language, please contact an administrator of this group.
 Thank you!

-This group was developed for people who are associated with the rare variant of Klinefelter Syndrome, 48,XXXY Syndrome (aka 483xy).
+This group was developed for people who are associated with 48,XXXY Syndrome (aka 483xy).
 We would love to hear anything you have to share about this rare diagnosis!

 How to Start an AXYS Support Group